One of the most common questions we get is “Can you tell me how to become a Product Manager?”

 - Creating end of life plans

 The fastest and easiest way to do this is to go through a comprehensive training course that covers the entire Product Lifecycle.
 You should learn both the inbound Product Management skills as well as the outbound Product Marketing skills so that no matter how your future employer defines the roles you have a working knowledge and the skills to succeed.
-Study the Optimal Product Process™ and then attend the Optimal Product Management and Product Marketing™ and How to be a Phenomenal Product Manager™ courses offered by the 280 Group.
+Study the Optimal Product Process™ and then attend the Optimal Product Management and Product Marketing™ and People Skills for Product Managers and Product Marketers™ courses offered by the 280 Group.
 When you do so you’ll receive a certificate of completion and will be able to confidently tell prospective employers that you are fully trained on the entire product lifecycle and have the knowledge to manage any product no matter what phase of the product lifecycle it is in.

 2. Read books and follow newsletters and LinkedIn group